 International experience opportunities

-The degree offers a range of international experiences including:
+The degree offers a range of international experiences2 including:

-- COIL projects – online internationalised learning, working with university students based in other countries.
+- COIL projects – online internationalised learning, working with university students based in other countries (subject to availability).

-- Fieldutrips – short trips of one or two weeks to visit other countries for cultural and learning experiences.
+- Field trips – short trips of one or two weeks to visit other countries for cultural and learning experiences.

-- Study Abroad optional extra year – live and study abroad2 for a year between your second and final years.
+- Study Abroad optional extra year – live and study abroad for a year between your second and final years.

 |Requirement||What we're looking for|